 If for nothing else, the novel Jane Eyre ought to be remembered for sparking this literary tradition of strong, resourceful women in this genre of—

 But in which genre?
 I was going to say the genre of Gothic romance.
 But this may be taken the wrong way, along the lines of bodice-rippers, or "women's novels" and later "chicklit"—though there is some of this in Jane Eyre.

 Reading it for the first time, you keep thinking Jane Eyre is going in a certain direction, but then it changes.
 At first it seems to be a study in social realism, like Charles Dickens's or Mary Gaskell's works, exposing the hardships of a certain underclass in England at the time.
 But then Jane Eyre moves into the English tradition of the great house novel, following the inhabitants of a crumbling mansion which reflects the decline of a privileged social class.
 And then there's the horror story aspects: the dark-and-stormy-night and madwoman-in-the-attic elements of the tale.
 And the mystical bits.

 Like her sister Emily with Wuthering Heights, Charlotte Brontë creates a powerful, darkly enigmatic and moody male at the centre of the story, but in Jane Eyre it's the male, Mr. Rochester, who is drawn to the female for her wit and intelligence and in the end it is she who saves him.
 Yes, perhaps this is another supposed female fantasy, that of attracting and taming the bad boy, which is certainly superior to that other stereotype of the weaker sex falling all to pieces over the macho guy who abuses her.

-But if that's all it is, then why are the novels still so popular in this more libertine age?
+But why then are the novels still so popular in this more libertine age?
 If that's all there were to them, only pubescent girls and aging spinsters would get their jollies from such as Jane Eyre.
 But, while the readership may skew towards women, it is quite wide.
-This middle-aged and somewhat experienced male still finds Brontë's novel a compelling read.
+This middle-aged and somewhat experienced male still finds Charlotte Brontë's novel a compelling read.